The Main

 Mange Dans Mon Hood

-Led by chef Michel Lim and partner Michel Nguyen, Mange Dans Mon Hood unapologetically channels In-N-Out vibes with caramelized smash burgers with paper-thin patties, ground daily in-house.
-It’s not just about the burgers, though.
-The menu keeps it simple, and that’s the beauty: just two burgers—the Cali, packed with MDMH sauce, lettuce, tomato, and pickles, and the Happy, a nostalgic nod to McDonald’s cheeseburgers.
-The crispy, beef-fat fried shoestring fries are a must, especially in the form of Ol’ Dirty Fries—an unholy pile of fries, pickles, cheese sauce, and their signature MDMH burger sauce.
-The poutine’s a banger, too.
+Led by chef Michel Lim and partner Michel Nguyen, Mange Dans Mon Hood channels In-N-Out energy with caramelized smash burgers and paper-thin patties ground daily in-house.
+The menu keeps it tight—two burgers, crispy shoestring fries fried in beef fat, and the Ol' Dirty Fries piled with pickles, cheese sauce, and signature MDMH sauce.
+The poutine's a banger too.
+Simple menu, serious execution.

 Also featured in